syncfusion-content/wpf-docs/wpf/SfRangeSlider/Ticks.md

-> _Note: In Vertical Orientation, this option places the ticks to left side._
+> Note: In Vertical Orientation, this option places the ticks to left side.

 ### Outside

 Tick marks are placed on both sides of the track either in horizontal or vertical orientation.

 {%highlight xml%}

-[XAML]

 <editors:SfRangeSlider Width="200" Minimum="0" Maximum="100" TickFrequency="20"  TickPlacement="Outside" Value="40"/>